cesarArtezan/katacoda-scenarios-1/mongodb/step4.md

 to format the json to a more readble format.
 Try it out: `db.users.find().pretty()`{{execute}}i

 # Tip
-When trying in the mongo shell, hit `tab` to get auto-suggestions on how to complete the command name
+When typing in the mongo shell, hit `tab` to get auto-suggestions on how to complete the command.